 The company's new production model is a sleek design with a spacious cabin which makes it ideal for a multiple role aircraft including but not limited to urban air mobility for passengers, corporate travel, VIP travel, emergency medical service, law enforcement, news stations, agriculture, utility companies, government use and more.
 In order to fit any aerial mission, the back seats are completely removable to add the relevant equipment such as stretchers, cameras or anything a customer would need to customize the interior of the aircraft.

-- Aircraft type: eVTOL or optional hybrid-electric (using fuel cells) VTOL aircraft
+- Aircraft type: eVTOL and hybrid-electric VTOL aircraft

-- Piloting: Piloting at first then autonomous, using predictive analytics, artificial intellegence (AI) and machine learning (ML)
+- Piloting: Piloting at first, then autonomous piloting using predictive analytics, artificial intelligence (AI) and machine learning (ML)

 - Windows: Large windows for spectacular views